s-macke/SlapperX/README.md

 ## Targets syntax

-The targets file follows the same format as the Jetbrains `.http` files.
+The targets file follows the same format as the JetBrains `.http` files.
 You can find the full specification in the
 [JetBrains documentation](https://www.jetbrains.com/help/idea/exploring-http-syntax.html).

 Here is an example:

 ```